OHDSI/KnowledgeBase/LAERTES/SemMED/README.md

 ```

 ######Problems:
-- There is a one-to-many mapping between UMLS and SNOMED+MEDDRA so what I did is I put the CUIs with that mapping pipe-delimited inside each column.
+- There is a one-to-many mapping between UMLS and SNOMED+MEDDRA.
+CUIs with this kind of mapping are listed (pipe-delimited) inside each column.

 ######Explanation of the columns output by selectTriplesPlusSentence.py:
 - pmid: the PMID